elugyrosu/FindMyGame.com/README.md

 This app is powered by the IGDB.com API for non commercial use.

+Find My Game is build with SwiftUI for iOS 13.0 and latter.

 If you have any suggestion or issue contact me at

 leeloomulti@gmail.com